aShubh-01/Activities-App/README.md

      2. PORT = your_port (3000 by default, make sure to specify it in the VITE_BACKEND_URL in the frontend environment variables)

 3. **Run the project**

-   To the run project, you can follow two approaches.

-   1. Run locally by running some commands in each directory
    1. /frontend
       - npm run build
       - npm run dev
    2. /backend
       - npm run build
       - npm run start OR npm run dev

-   2. Run in an containerised environment
-      - docker-compose up --build